vgaldi/fw-lab/content/authors/agera/_index.md

   - Students
 ---

-**Filippo Pepe** is a Ph.D.
-Student in Information Technologies for Engineering at the University of Sannio, under the joint supervision of Prof. [Vincenzo Galdi](/author/vincenzo-galdi) and Dr. [Ivan Iudice](https://scholar.google.it/citations?user=Bcse9yQAAAAJ&hl=it) ([Italian Aerospace Research Centre](https://www.cira.it/en)).

-His research is focused on the study and development of reconfigurable metasurfaces for unmanned aerial vehicles in 6G wireless communication scenarios.
+**Anuvansh Gera** is a B.E. student in Electronics and Communication Engineering at Birla Institute of Technology and Science, Pilani, India.

+His research focuses on metamaterials, metasurfaces, nanophotonics, and computational electromagnetics.

+In September 2026, he joined the Fields \& Waves Lab as a visiting student.
+He is currently working on applications of space-time-coding metasurfaces and temporal metamaterials.